TadavomnisT/RecoLinux/README.md

 # RecoLinux
-A lightweight commandline-based Linux distro, for recovering data on hard-disk.
+A lightweight commandline-based GNU-Linux distro, for recovering data on hard-disk.